 We want to inspire stewardship for the environment, citizen action, and support for ongoing conservation and protection of the San Dieguito River Valley.
 Our educational opportunities highlight the many native species of the River Park, the archaeological history of the region, the effects of climate change, and how important it is to conserve and protect San Dieguito River Valley for future generations.

-We are proud to be able to offer such a variety of programs to the public, both in person, and through online interactive lessons, thanks in part to partnerships with local organizations.
+We are proud to be able to offer a variety of programs to the public, both in person, and through online interactive lessons, thanks in part to partnerships with local organizations.
 We plan to continue to build these relationships and develop new ones to make our education programs even more popular and varied with your continued support.

 Exploring Our Sense of Place

 Our popular Exploring Our Sense of Place program allows participants to experience the San Dieguito River Valley in all seasons, to follow its path from mountain to sea, to encounter plant, animal and human inhabitants, and to connect to the River Valley with their heart and minds.

 The ESP program is an 8-session seminar series that includes a reception, seven excursions with lectures by experts, and special “reflection time.”
 To learn more about the ESP program, please click here.

 Over 225 Explorers have graduated from the program, all of whom are now able to participate in ESP Alumni hikes and educational experiences.